 In order to authenticate a login session, WordPress sets a cookie in your browser.
 This cookie is set for the WordPress URL stored in your settings section.

-This means that a discrepancy between the URL set in this cookie and the URL with which you access your site will block WordPress from authenticating your session and log you out.
+This means that a discrepancy between the URL set in this cookie and the URL with which you access your site will block WordPress from authenticating your session and logging you out.

-Anything that my corrupt the interaction between this cookie and your WordPress website might cause the error.
+Anything that may corrupt the interaction between this cookie and your WordPress website might cause the error.

-Most of the times, you’ll see the message “Session expired”.
+Most of the time, you’ll see the message “Session expired”.

 Bottom line: the WordPress login out problem is almost always a cookie issue.